jupyterlab/runall-extension/tutorial.md

 jupyter lab
 ```

-Allow the JupyterLab watch process to rebuild the JupyterLab app then refresh the page and ensure
-the toolbar button shows up as expected:
+Refresh the page and ensure the toolbar button shows up as expected:

 ![Toolbar Button](./assets/button1.png)